flexiyo/fiyogql/README.md

 # fiyogql

-A Unified GraphQL Server representing all microservices of Flexiyo.# fiyogql
+A Unified GraphQL Server representing all microservices of Flexiyo.
-# fiyogql